 The fees in Schedule 1 are the prescribed fees payable in respect of the matters specified in that Schedule and the persons liable for payment of the fees are the persons specified in that Schedule.

-15. Fees for registration under the Mutual Recognition (Western Australia) Act 2001
+15. Fees for registration under Mutual Recognition (Western Australia) Act 2001 or Trans-Tasman Mutual Recognition (Western Australia) Act 2007

-The fees in Schedule 2 are prescribed as the fees payable in respect of the registration of a person entitled under the Mutual Recognition Act 1992 of the Commonwealth, as adopted by the Mutual Recognition (Western Australia) Act 2001, to be registered in this State as a physiotherapist.
+The fees in Schedule 2 are prescribed as the fees payable in respect of the registration of a person entitled under —

+(a) the Mutual Recognition Act 1992 (Commonwealth), as adopted by the Mutual Recognition (Western Australia) Act 2001; or

+(b) the Trans-Tasman Mutual Recognition Act 1997 (Commonwealth), as adopted by the Trans-Tasman Mutual Recognition (Western Australia) Act 2007,

+to be registered in this State as a physiotherapist.

+[Regulation 15 inserted in Gazette 22 Dec 2009 p.
+5266.]

 16. Reduction, waiver or refund of fees

 The Board may authorise the reduction, waiver or refund of any fee provided for in these regulations if the Board considers it appropriate to do so.